bplantico/BookClub-Brian-Smitha/DTR.md

 Goal to re-DTR twice.
 We both share the goal of wanting to make a significant contribution.

 Team strengths & collaboration styles (consider discussing your Pairin qualities here):
-We share the microscope pairin quality so should be aware that we both may be hard on ourselves but this can be a strength too since we'll be self aware of our common strength/weaknesses.
+We share the microscope Pairin quality so should be aware that we both may be hard on ourselves but this can be a strength too since we'll be self aware of our common strength/weaknesses.
 Initial set up we'd like to do together, and once we have a solid direction can split up the user stories to work on individually, then reconvene.

 How we can use our strengths to overcome obstacles:
-Both willing to accomodate in order to achieve goals.
+Both willing to accommodate in order to achieve goals.
 We'd like to encourage trying/exploration over the "right" solution.

 Schedule Expectations (When are we available to work together and individually?
 What constraints do we have?):
 Wednesdays 8:00am Smitha meets her mentor
 Thursday 6:00pm Smitha leaves
-7:00pm hard cut off time for the evening.
+7:00pm hard cut off time for weekday evening.
-5 mmin Pomodoro break every 45 minutes.
+5 min Pomodoro break every 45 minutes.

+Saturday: Smitha is available after 2pm.
+Sunday: Smitha is available after 11am.

+Weekend work schedule:
+  * Take Saturday off.
+  * Meet at Turing on Sunday 11am and wrap up at 5pm.

 Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?
 How will we make decisions as a team?):
 Daily stand-ups following individual coding sessions and at 6:45pm